mr-staker/elrond-cookbook/SECURITY.md

 ## Security

 Security is an important aspect of running validator nodes.
 This cookbook made some deliberate changes to the upstream setup procedures to avoid running the Elrond node services under a sudo-enabled user for example.
-The second example for those changes is that we use separate users for every node service and these services themselves are unable to read another service's config or key i.e they are isolated from each other.
+Another example for those changes is that we use separate users for every node service and these services themselves are unable to read another service's config or key i.e they are isolated from each other.
 They run under system users which lack any special privileges.

 ### Filesystem Security

 By default, for validators, the node keys are read from Hashicorp Vault via our `elrond_keyvault` custom Chef/Cinc resource.
-However, to avoid maintaining a persistent connnection to our Vault which by itself can be a security issue as it would require long lived tokens, the keys are exported locally on the first run.
+However, to avoid maintaining a persistent connnection to our Vault, which by itself can be a security issue as it would require long lived tokens, the keys are exported locally on the first run.
 Only the `root` user of the machine has access to the local key store.
 These keys are also copied over for each node configuration.

 The implication of the previous paragraph is that the keys are exported in plaintext for the local filesystem of the server running the node(s).
-This means, at minimum, full disk encryption is required.
+This means, at minimum, full disk/stackable filesystem encryption is required.
 This statement is true whether you use our setup tools or the upstream setup tools.

 Cloud services (e.g AWS) provide the possibility for doing EBS encryption for example.
 Some cloud services do not have this feature.
 Bare metal servers, even less so.
 Therefore, additional measures are required, such as LUKS to create a full disk encryption setup.
 At minimum, in these circumstances, encrypting `/opt` via LUKS or a stackable filesystem encryption scheme (such as ecryptfs or encfs) is required.